Nicole Fletcher, Animal Inspector

 General Responsibilities and Duties

-The Animal Inspector is the local agent of the Massachusetts Bureau of Animal Health and is appointed by the Select Board.
-She is responsible for matters of animal health as relates to public safety.
+The Animal Inspector is the local agent of the Massachusetts Bureau of Animal Health and is appointed by the Board of Health.
+The inspector is responsible for matters of animal health as relates to public safety.
 The Animal Inspectors responsibilities are:

 - The annual animal census of farm animals – Yearly inspection of properties to count and log the numbers and health of farm animals in the Town of Southampton.
 At this time the vaccines, habitat, and feed stores are checked.
 This information is then filed with the Massachusetts Bureau of Animal Health.